-The DHEA Cure for Sleep Apnea
+The DHEA Cure for Obstructive Sleep Apnea

 George Eby Research Institute

 I HAD sleep apnea and could not use the masks, so I set off to find a "pill" that would treat sleep apnea.
-I discovered that DHEA was effective against sleep apnea by accident.
-I was had been using DHEA for years for general health reasons, a period of time that was not accompanied by sleep apnea.
+I discovered that DHEA (Dehydroepiandrosterone) was effective against sleep apnea by accident.
+I had been using DHEA for years for general health reasons, a period of time that was not accompanied by sleep apnea.
 I had had sleep apnea previously, but did not associate the absense of sleep apnea with use of DHEA.
-Earlier this year (2010), I stopped taking DHEA, and the sleep apnea symptoms came back a few weeks later.
+Earlier this year (2010), I stopped taking DHEA, and the sleep apnea symptoms came back a few weeks to a month later.
 At first I did not associate the return of sleep apnea with stopping DHEA supplementation.
 One morning about 5:00AM, I awoke with the idea that sleep apnea could be caused by a DHEA deficiency.
 Afterall, DHEA is a natural product of the adrenal gland that often becomes reduced in aging (over 40).
 Well, it seemed to me that since sleep apnea is also a disorder that acompanies aging, there might be a connection.

 WHOA!
 Could it be possible that sleep apnea is just a symptom of a DHEA deficiency?
 I wondered, and I bought a bottle of DHEA from a local health food store.
 I took 5 mg of DHEA in the morning, 5 mg at lunch, 5 mg in late afternoon and 5 mg in the evening.
 I used Apex Energetics liquid DHEA (K-18) product, and held the liquid (one dropper full) in my mouth for about ten minutes.